erik73/hassio-addons/README.md

 All my work can be found at my [Github repo][erik-github-repo]

 You could open an issue here on GitHub.
-Note, we use a separate GitHub repository for each add-on.
-Please ensure you are creating the issue on the correct GitHub repository matching the add-on.
+Note, we use a separate GitHub repository for each app.
+Please ensure you are creating the issue on the correct GitHub repository matching the app.

-- [Open an issue for the add-on: Mailfilter][mailfilter-issue]
+- [Open an issue for the app: Mailfilter][mailfilter-issue]
-- [Open an issue for the add-on: Mailserver][mailserver-issue]
+- [Open an issue for the app: Mailserver][mailserver-issue]
-- [Open an issue for the add-on: MariaDB][mariadb-issue]
+- [Open an issue for the app: MariaDB][mariadb-issue]
-- [Open an issue for the add-on: Roundcube][roundcube-issue]
+- [Open an issue for the app: Roundcube][roundcube-issue]
-- [Open an issue for the add-on: SteVe][steve-issue]
+- [Open an issue for the app: SteVe][steve-issue]
-- [Open an issue for the add-on: TellStick with Telldus Live][tellsticklive-issue]
+- [Open an issue for the app: TellStick with Telldus Live][tellsticklive-issue]
-- [Open an issue for the add-on: phpMyAdmin][phpmyadmin-issue]
+- [Open an issue for the app: phpMyAdmin][phpmyadmin-issue]

-For a general repository issue or add-on ideas [open an issue here][issue]
+For a general repository issue or app ideas [open an issue here][issue]

 ## License